iman-j/machine-learning/README.md

 # machinelearning

-A few discussions and other words on machine learning algorithms.
+Discussions and other words on machine learning algorithms.